featurevisor/featurevisor/docs/use-cases/entitlements.md

 For the sake of this guide, let's assume your social media app can legally allow your users to upload videos in the US only in `premium` plan, and nowhere else.

-We can declare that config in our feature's YAML as follows:
+We can declare that config in our feature's definition as follows:

 ```yml
 # features/plan.yml